Best compost bins for recycling in your garden

 How does hot composting work?

-Efficient, hot composting will "break down organic waste far more quickly than a regular compost bin in as little as three months," says Geoff.
-Clocking in at 50-70 degrees Celsius, these higher temperatures will also tackle disease spores and weed seeds.
-Hot composting can come in handy.
+Efficient, hot composting will "break down organic waste far more quickly than a regular compost bin in as little as three months," says Hodge.
+Clocking in at 50 to 70 degrees Celsius, these higher temperatures will also tackle disease spores and weed seeds.
+Hot composting really can come in handy.

-Geoff suggests that "a good ratio of materials, a good amount of moisture, air circulation and a good container that retains the heat" will do the trick.
-You can crank the heat up by placing the computer in a warmer, sunnier spot in the garden.
-Though there are some downsides to hot composting, they are very durable and efficient to have.
+Hodge suggests that "a good ratio of materials, a good amount of moisture, air circulation and a good container that retains the heat" will do the trick.
+You can crank the heat up by placing the composter in a warmer, sunnier spot in the garden.
+Though there are some downsides to hot composting, they are very durable and efficient bins to have.

 16 best watering cans that will last a lifetime